Reopening Guidance for Monday 8th March 2021

 The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough, high temperature loss of, or change in your normal sense of taste or smell (anosmia).
-If you have these symptoms, however mild, stay at home and do not leave your house for 10 days from when your symptoms started (if you live alone), or 14 days (if you live with someone who has symptoms).
+If you have these symptoms, however mild, stay at home and do not leave your house for 10 days from when your symptoms started (if you live alone), or still 10 days (if you live with someone who has symptoms).

 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 10 days, contact NHS 111 online.

 If you have no internet access, you should call NHS 111.

 For a medical emergency dial 999.

 The Department of Education has launched a new helpline to answer questions about COVID-19 related to education.
 Staff, parents and young people can contact the helpline as follows: